mdavis-xyz/mdavis.xyz/pages/lime/content.md

 If you take a photo of a public space which happens to show a Lime logo on a bike which is in the background, that is a violation of their terms.
 If you write a tweet or send a WhatsApp message mentioning the name "Lime", that is a violation too.
-If you share this article on social media, the thumbnail is a picture of a Lime bike.
-So by sharing this article you will be technically violating their terms.

 That [same section](12.10) explicitly prohibits me from using a picture of a Lime bike up the top of this article.
 It even prohibits me from using the *word* "Lime" in this article.